 1. Preheat oven to 350F

-2. Prep the green beans: Bring a pot of salted water to a boil.
-Once boiling, add the green beans and blanch, until tender 5-6 minutes.
-Drain.
+2. Prep the green beans: Bring a pot of salted water to a boil ( 12 cups water + 1 tablespoon salt.)
+Once boiling, add the green beans and simmer until tender-crisp, about 5-6 minutes.
+Drain and rinse with cold water.
+Set aside.

 3. Make the crispy baked onions: While water is boiling, thinly slice the shallot or onion into rings, place on a parchment-lined sheet pan, separate the rings, drizzle with olive oil, sprinkle with panko and salt and pepper, tossing to coat well.
 Yes, the crumbs may not stick- this is OK.
 Bake 17-20 minutes, stirring halfway through, until lightly golden.
 Note: Shallots will brown faster than onions so watch these closely.
 ALSO-You’ll bake these again with the casserole, so don’t let them get too dark here.